bootdotdev/blog/content/cryptography/cryptology-vs-cryptography.md

 >
 > [https://en.wikipedia.org/wiki/Cryptocurrency](https://en.wikipedia.org/wiki/Cryptocurrency)

-In the past few years, the slang term "_crypto_" has been hijacked.
+In the past few years, the slang term "crypto" has been hijacked.
 It used to mean _cryptography_ or _cryptanalysis_ but has recently come to be understood as _cryptocurrency_.

 Cryptocurrencies such as [Bitcoin](https://bitcoin.org/en/) utilize cryptographic techniques to securely transfer digital assets without a central authority.